 While virtual cards help shield your finances from hackers and unauthorized access, they can do much more.
 Virtual card providers like Privacy offer advanced card settings that help you exercise greater control over how much merchants and subscription services can charge you.

 Privacy Virtual Cards are a convenient, reliable way to manage online subscription payments and prevent unnecessary spending.
-You can use Privacy to generate two types of virtual cards:
+You can use Privacy to generate three types of virtual cards:

-The Merchant-Locked Cards are an excellent choice for subscriptions because they can prevent situations like:
+Privacy Cards are an excellent choice for subscriptions because they can protect against:

 Privacy Virtual Cards are compatible with most merchants that accept U.S. Mastercard® and Visa® payments, including mainstream subscription services like Amazon Prime, Disney Plus, Hulu, and Netflix.